Your frequently asked questions

 - Fill out the form.
 The current owner of the listing may need to contact you to learn more about you.
 You will not be able to send your request without sharing your contact information with them.

 - Google Business Profile will send an email to the current listing owner asking them to contact you, and you will receive a confirmation email.
-Wait 7 days before the current listing owner responds to your request.
-If they have not contacted you by the end of this period, you will be able to validate your affiliation with the establishment in order to access the content that interests you.
+Wait 7 days for the current listing owner to respond to your request.
+If they have not contacted you by then, you will be able to verify your affiliation with the business to access the content that interests you.

 Procedure to follow :